RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

 :tt:`simple.sub` file with the contents shown above.

 Edit the Slurm account to charge for the job to either your personal account or lab account.
-Your personal account is the same as your UCINetID.
+Your personal account is the same as your UCInetID.

 To submit the job:
   .. code-block:: console